Who does this guide apply to?

 There are two main document submitting procedures.

-Out of the two options, we generally recommend option 2 – using the document scanning service at the UKVCAS centre.
+Out of the two options, we generally recommend option 1 – self-uploading the supporting documents.

-If you choose to upload your documents rather than to go with the document scanning service (discussed below), then you can do this the UKVCAS website.
+If you choose to self-upload your documents rather than go with the document scanning service (discussed below), then you can do this via the UKVCAS website.

-Note: If you book an appointment at a core service point and choose not to purchase the document scanning service, you will have to upload your documents before you attend the appointment.
+Please note: If you choose to self-upload the documents, you should upload your documents before you attend the appointment.

-“How should I prepare and format the documents in order to upload them on the website?”
+“How should I prepare and format the documents to upload them on the website?”

 - The documents should either be in PNG, JPG or PDF format (PDF format is preferred);

-- The files that you upload should not be password protected in any way;
+- The files that you upload should not be password protected in any way as they will not be able to open such files (even if you provide them with the password);

 - The files should have simple file names (for example, “p60.pdf”); and

-Once a document has been uploaded, it will be visible in the document upload dashboard.
+Once a document has been uploaded, it should be visible in the document upload dashboard.

 On the document dashboard, you should also be able to see the description that you provide as well as the filename.